crescentrose/crescentro.se/content/posts/writing-drivers/index.md

 For testing purposes, I want to make the pegboard show a solid red color.
 According to my earlier investigation, this means that I need to send `02 00 c0`, followed by 64 repeats of `0f ff 0f`, to an endpoint at `0x02`.
 In addition, `rusb` only exposes the blocking API of `libusb`, so we will also need to define a timeout after which `libusb` will give up and error out.

+{% admonition(title="Don't mess up your stuff") %}
+Presumably, if you are reading this, you are already aware that writing random data in patterns you divined from inspecting packets is not exactly the safest thing in the world.
+But it bears repeating that following along may **permanently damage your devices** or, worse, yourself if you're interacting with something that can move in the real world.
+Remember to only experiment on things you can afford to replace (both hardware and fleshware), and always remember **I warned you, don't blame me.**
+{% end %}

 ```rust
 use std::time::Duration;